martian-cloud/tharsis-docs/docs/guides/overviews/groups.md

 - I don't see an option to **forcefully** delete my group in the UI, is there another way?

   - See and understand the warning <span style={{ color: 'red' }}>`DELETION IS DANGEROUS`</span> in [deleting a group](#delete-a-group).
-  - At the moment, a group can be forcefully deleted only with a GraphQL [mutation](https://graphql.org/learn/queries/#mutations) using GraphiQL Editor in Tharsis UI.
+  - At the moment, a group can be forcefully deleted only with a GraphQL [mutation](https://graphql.org/learn/queries/#mutations) using GraphiQL Editor in the Tharsis UI.
 Simply click on your profile icon in top-right corner and select `GraphiQL Editor`.
 On the left side of the editor copy and paste this mutation.

    <details><summary>Force delete group GraphQL mutation</summary>